About Activist Explorer

 By Sophie Barnet (with J Barnet)

-Join me in exploring the activist experience in reality and in fiction.
+Join me in exploring the activist experience

-Activist Explorer delves into details of activist reality: our emotional landscape; our language and culture; our battles in the belly of the beast; the spaces we carve out to experiment with creating the new world now, and more.
+Activist Explorer which delves into details of activist reality: our emotional landscape; our language and culture; our battles in the belly of the beast; the spaces we carve out to experiment with creating the new world now, and more.

 We also explore how activists and social change movements are depicted in fiction (novels, movies, TV shows, any kind of imaginative story)—an under-noticed area I believe is worth much more attention.